kompetenzbolzen/minecraft-server-tools/Readme.md

 executed on every successful backup. `$ARCHNAME` contains the relative path to the archive.
 This can be used to further process the created backup.

-The following example copies the created archive to a remote server.

-    BACKUP_HOOK="scp $ARCHNAME user@server:/home/user/backups/"

 ## Start automatically

 Create user and group `minecraft` with home in `/var/minecraft`.